Save the Date for ALEPH Kallah 2018!

 Friday night with Nava Tehila.

 The 2016 ALEPH Kallah was a smashing success.
-Some 500 participants joined us in Fort Collins, Colorado, for a week-long “Hilulah!” -- a celebration of the joys of Jewishing.
+Over 500 participants joined us in Fort Collins, Colorado, for a week-long “Hilulah!” – a celebration of the joys of Jewishing.
 Participants came from across the United States and Canada, Europe, Brazil, Israel, and Australia.
 Nearly 40% of participants were first-time Kallah attendees.

 Classes and workshops